karangohel19/Steganography/README.md

-# Steganography
+# Image-Stegnography-
-This repository contains the code which encrypts tyour message into the image by using LSB algorithm
+This is GUI based Image Stegnography.